Navigating Multi-Store Complexity

 Bounce rate.

-Specifically: how frequently were users navigating to a store URL or tab, then navigating away again within a few seconds?
-A quick bounce strongly suggested they had landed on the wrong store, realized their mistake, and corrected course.
+Specifically: how frequently were users navigating to a store URL or tab, then navigating away again within five seconds?
+A bounce that quick strongly suggested they had landed on the wrong store, realized their mistake, and corrected course.

 Before the rollout, this bounce rate sat at 21%.
 One in five store navigations was immediately abandoned.
 For merchants managing dozens of stores with dozens of team members, that's thousands of wasted clicks every month.
 Thousands of moments of confusion.
 Thousands of opportunities for someone to accidentally make changes to the wrong environment.